Last updated by Giselle Russell

 14. Does it cost money for me to call Ting?

-No. If you're calling from your Ting device, calls to our 1-855 number are not billed.
+No. If you're calling from your Ting device from anywhere in the world, calls to our 1-855 number are free.
 You will see the call reflected in your usage detail on your monthly bill, but those calls are not charged.
-If you are roaming internationally when you call Ting, you'll incur roaming charges, but the call will not count against your minutes.
+If you are roaming internationally when you call Ting, you'll see the roaming usage on your account, but will not be charged for any of it, nor will the minutes spent speaking with us count toward your usage level.